 Overall, Microsoft 365 lacks the management, implementation and support capabilities offered by a provider like RapidScale.
 In comparison, we offer access to all business data on any device, anywhere in the world, and the ability to virtualize 97% of today’s business applications.
 We have a 100% uptime SLA guarantee in comparison to Microsoft 365’s 99% uptime SLA, and offer full management, while Microsoft 365 requires a business’ IT staff to manage the solution.
 Microsoft 365 also explicitly maintains the caveat that they can move your data “outside the primary storage region,” while all RapidScale data is kept domestic and at a location selected by the customer.

 Though it is smaller than the above competitors, Rackspace is a cloud company with global data centers and comparable cloud services.
 It claims ownership on uptime, architectural guidance and SLAs.
 In terms of support, Rackspace offers various avenues of communication, including phone, online ticket, email, live chat, community bases and knowledgebase support.

 However, Rackspace is considered to be expensive compared to other offerings.
 And despite its claim of providing “fanatical” support, there are many reports of poor support.
 Rackspace is a managed cloud company, but it doesn’t provide management to the same level as RapidScale.
 It also varies support based on the customer plan or service level, in contrast to RapidScale’s around-the-clock support for all managed customers.
 Compared to RapidScale’s 100%, Rackspace’s uptime SLA is 99% and the organization experienced 12.5 hours of downtime last year.
 (CloudHarmony)

-We get asked all the time how RapidScale compares to competitors like AWS, Office 365 and Rackspace.
+We get asked all the time how RapidScale compares to competitors like AWS, Microsoft 365 and Rackspace.
 Here, we’ve stacked RapidScale side-by-side with these competitors.
 What do you think of the comparisons?